tjcsl/cslbot/README.rst

 -------
 To quote the GPL:

->This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE."
+"This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE."

 That said, the bot devs hangout in #tjcsl-cslbot on freenode and are usually happy to answer your questions.